-Collectively the board brings worldwide management and operations experience across diverse industry backgrounds to its task of continually advancing our employee-owned business in line with our vision, mission, and values, and protecting the company’s long-term stability and vitality.
+Collectively, the board brings worldwide management and operations experience across diverse industry backgrounds to its task of continually advancing our employee-owned business in line with our vision, mission, and values, and protecting the company’s long-term stability and vitality.
 The board is held to account by our employee shareholders.

-Ian joined Mott MacDonald in 2002 leading the Programme Management Division.
-He subsequently took responsibility in 2010 for the Groups’ Europe, Russia and Africa businesses, moving in 2016 to a Regional Managing Director position across Asia-Pacific and Australasia based out of the Singapore office.
-Prior to being the Group Strategy Director he was responsible for Group Operations.
+Ian was appointed to the Board in January 2018 and is responsible for Group Strategy.
+Ian joined Mott MacDonald in 2002 leading the Program Management Division.
+He subsequently took responsibility in 2010 for the Groups’ Europe and Africa businesses, moving in 2016 to a Regional Managing Director position across Asia-Pacific and Australasia based out of the Singapore office.
+Prior to being the Group Strategy Director, he was responsible for Group Operations.

-In his strategy role he is responsible for the development of a consistent forward-looking business strategy which delivers strong profitable growth and continued differentiation; all considering our purpose, industry dynamics, the geopolitical landscape, technological change, market opportunity and societal flux.
+In his strategy role he is responsible for the development of a consistent forward-looking business strategy which delivers strong profitable growth and continued differentiation; all considering our purpose, industry dynamics, the geopolitical landscape, technological change, market opportunity, and societal flux.

 Ed Roud was appointed as finance director and elected to the Board in January 2014.
 Ed joined Mott MacDonald in 1999 as financial controller and was appointed financial officer in 2005 responsible for the financial strategy and development of Mott MacDonald worldwide.
 He also assisted the Board on a wider set of operational initiatives outside finance which led to his appointment to the Board.